Long-Term Forecast

 United States

-- Inflation has slowed from its multi-decade highs and is expected to continue to drift lower over the next few years.
-Core PCE inflation (the Fed’s preferred measure of inflation) isn’t expected to reach the FOMC’s 2% inflation target until late-2025.
+- Inflation has slowed from its multi-decade highs, though progress towards the Fed’s 2% inflation target has stalled in recent months.
+Higher tariffs pose an upside risk to the medium-term inflation outlook.
+Under our current baseline assumptions, core PCE inflation (the Fed’s preferred measure of inflation) isn’t expected to reach the FOMC’s 2% inflation target until H1-2027.

 Canada

-- After a period of high inflation, we expect headline and core consumer price inflation to decelerate back to the 2% target over the medium term.
+- After a period of somewhat stable inflation, headline and core consumer price inflation are expected to remain above target through 2025 on trade tariffs, before starting to return to the 2% target over the medium term.

-- With inflationary pressures easing over the medium term, the Bank of Canada will be able to cut its policy rate back to the neutral rate of 2.25% by 2026.
-We expect the loonie to return to the 75 U.S. cent level once Canadian economic growth is able to catch-up to that of the U.S.
+- We expect the loonie to return to the 74 - 76 U.S. cent range once Canadian economic growth is able to catch-up to the U.S.

 Forecast Tables |